TARNATlON/PokeData/README.md

 ![YourKit logo](https://www.yourkit.com/images/yklogo.png)

-The PokeData project uses YourKit Java Profiler to improve performance.
+The PokeData project uses the YourKit Java Profiler to improve performance.
 We'd like to thank them for their amazing tool and recommend them to all Java developers!

 YourKit supports open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of [YourKit Java Profiler](https://www.yourkit.com/java/profiler/)